(Left) Female gypsy moth

 Gypsy moth undergo four life stages: egg, caterpillar (larva), pupa, and adult.

 Eggs are laid in a fuzzy, tan-colored mass.
 The egg mass contains 500-1,000 eggs and is about the size of a quarter.
 Eggs are laid during late summer and hatch the following spring when the weather is right.
 Egg masses can be found on living and/or inanimate objects, including nursery stock, logs, roof eaves, in wheel wells or outdoor household articles like firewood and lawn chairs.
 This is the life state that is most likely to be transported by humans.

 The pupa is an immobile stage of this insect's life.
 Though it appears inactive, it is very busy inside transforming from a caterpillar into an adult moth.
-Found mid-summer, it is dark reddish-brown, leathery in appearance, and often tethered to an object with silk strands.
-It can range in size from ¾ inch to 1½ inches long.
+Found during mid-summer, it is dark reddish-brown, leathery in appearance, and often tethered to an object with silk strands.
+Pupae can range in size from ¾ inch to 1½ inches long.